0m0g1/os-benchmarks/tests/forloops/readme.md

 ### ⚡ Example (OS Language):

 You'll need to build the OS compiler to compile scripts, or run them via the JIT.
+For simplicity the executable is already built in the repo (bench_os.exe).

 **Repository:** [github.com/0m0g1/omniscript](https://github.com/0m0g1/omniscript)